Rider Information

 Judging

-How well you mix your tricks up.
+• Composition – How well you mix your tricks up.
 Judges want to see more than just a pass full of inverts.
-Throw some spins, hit the wake toeside and event switch for good composition. - Execution
+Throw some spins, hit the wake toeside and event switch for good composition.

-How well you perform your tricks.
-Examples of good execution would be grabbing your tricks, landing cleanly and putting your own style into the tricks you perform. - Intensity
+• Execution – How well you perform your tricks.
+Examples of good execution would be grabbing your tricks, landing cleanly and putting your own style into the tricks you perform.

-How hard you go at the wake.
-If you can take your tricks way out into the flats, you will get good intensity scores.
+• Intensity – How hard you go at the wake, the height of your tricks, and you take your tricks way out into the flats, you will get good intensity scores.

 On the day